material-motion/material-motion/specifications/runtime/runtime.md

 This lookup can be implemented in many ways:

-- Map Plan to Executor type
+- Plans map to Executor type

 Plans define the Executor they require.
 This requires Plans to be aware of their Executors, which is not ideal.
 It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.

 > This is the preferred approach.

-- Map Executor to Plan type
+- Map Executor to Plan type with lookup table

 Executors define which Plans they can fulfill.
 This approach allows Plans to be less intelligent.
 But it introduces the possibility of Executors conflicting on a given Plan.